 Joyce's fiction was encyclopaedic, constantly referring outwards and backwards to the classics, to Dublin's geography, to railway timetables and categories of man-made artefacts.
 (Beckett's appreciation of this was intimate.
 He translated a part of Finnegans Wake into French and advanced a favourable critique of the book when he was but 23 in the 1929 collection Our Exagmination Round His Factification for Incamination of Work in Progress.)
 Both Murphy and Watt were written under Joyce's influence, dense and unmistakably erudite as they are.
 Beckett thus resolved to change tack and concentrate his writing, instead, on man as an ignorant 'non-knower'.
 His focus would be on poverty, failure, exile and loss in an internal and spare world of limited and reducing horizons.
 When he returned to Paris in 1946, he embarked on what he called a 'frenzy of writing' and he did so for the first time in French.

 Beckett's French was close to fluent and he had developed the view that its capacity for precision and avoidance of ambiguity offered more than his native English.
 This became his vehicle for expressing the landscapes in the ‘Trilogy’, shorn of detailed personal memories with action in an unspecified time.
 Though there is much in Molloy and in Malone Dies that appears to draw on Beckett's earlier life in Dublin and in Roussillon, these passages seem to have deliberately obliterated anything recognisable in their progress towards an economy of expression.
-Their English versions were translated into English by Beckett himself.
+That Beckett translated these French works into English himself conjures an arresting intellectual geometry.

 A. Alvarez, in his short but illuminating book Samuel Beckett, charted the mental collapse of the characters in Beckett's novels as follows: